lewisc99/booking-test-bidea-factory/README.md

 <br/>
 <hr>
-<p style="color:red;">para ejecutar la aplicación sigue el video<p/>
+<p style="color:red;">To run the application follow the video<p/>
 <p>Aplicação</p><img src="img/microservice-bide-factory.gif">
 <br/>
 <br/>
-<p>básicamente solo necesitará docker instalado en su máquina, en la carpeta "docker-compose" ejecuta el comando
+<p>Basically you will just need docker installed on your machine, in the "docker-compose" folder run the command
-"docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d" justo después de que se creen los contenedores, espere un momento y abra el contenedor llamado "ms-pg-admin" y cree los servidores para dbbook y dbdiscount simplemente siga el regalo que muestra cómo crear los servidores en postgreSQL, poco después, se creará automáticamente una base de datos con el nombre "ms_discount" en el servidor dbdiscount, realiza una consulta y ejecuta el siguiente comando que se encuentra en el archivo discount.sql, luego puede probar la aplicación mediante el host "http: //localhost:8001 /swagger-ui/index.html#/"</p>
+"docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d" Right after the containers are created, wait a while and open the container named "ms-pg-admin" and create the servers for dbbook and dbdiscount just follow the giveaway that shows how to create the servers in postgreSQL, soon after, a database with the name "ms_discount" will be automatically created on the dbdiscount server, make a query and execute the following command which is in the discount.sql file, then you can test the app by host "http://localhost:8001/swagger-ui/index.html#/"</p>
 <br/>
-<p style="color:red;"> O si lo prefiere si tiene instalado Java 11, postgreSQL simplemente ejecute las siguientes aplicaciones en orden, eureka-server > discount > book
+<p style="color:red;"> Or if you prefer if you have Java 11 installed, postgreSQL just run the following applications in order, eureka-server > discount > book
 </br>
 <p>Swagger</p><img src="img/swagger.JPG">
 <p>docker</p><img src="img/docker.JPG">